Marketing models have changed a lot in the past 20 years, but the AIDA model is something that prevails both online and offline.

 Creating content for your website is the best way to utilise the AIDA model when it comes to SEO.
 When we look at AIDA, specifically at awareness and interest, it’s about focussing on informational content.
 Your users probably have no idea what they want, or the solution they are looking for at this stage.
 That’s why it’s important to provide them with the knowledge they need to move to the next phase of the funnel.

 Content hubs or ‘content clusters’ are the best way to structure content to hit different people at different stages of the funnel.
-For instance, someone getting to know your brand at the awareness stage is going to want to read something very different to someone who is ready to purchase, or is comparing products.
+For instance, someone getting to know your brand at the awareness stage is going to want to read something very different to someone who is ready to purchase, or is comparing products to purchase.
 So how do we create content for the AIDA model?

 A really strong example of a content hub is the Business Class by American Express.
 Here, you can find articles, insights and research into a variety of business topics including leadership, COVID-19, cashflow and marketing.
 Business owners can browse content on-site, look for help with key business issues, and can actually relate these things to their business.
-This is a prime way to make customers pay attention to your business, fitting this type of content into the awareness section of the AIDA model.
+This is a prime way to make consumers pay attention to your business and purchase, fitting this type of content into the awareness stages of the AIDA model.

-When users start to move further down the funnel (these may be returning visitors) they are going to expect to see more product-based information.
+When consumers start to move further down the funnel process (these could be returning visitors) they are going to expect to see more product-based information.
 What are the USP’s of the product you are offering?
 What does the product do?
-How does it benefit the potential customer?
+How does it benefit the potential consumers?
 All these things will get a user interested in you, your solution, and how it benefits them.

 Bottom funnel tactics focussed on Desire and Action need to leverage your products USP’s.
 Your user is going to be thinking ‘How does this compare with other products on the market?’